Instagram Account Banned in 2026? Do This in the First Hour

 - Separate personal and brand accounts.
 Where possible, run them on different devices, different SIMs, and different recovery emails.
 That's the only real defense against the carpet ban — if one account goes down, the others don't share a fingerprint.

 If you're using DM automation, the tool itself should not be the thing putting your account at risk.
 Creator Lane is on Meta's Tech Provider list and uses only the official Instagram Graph API — OAuth login, no scraping, the 7-day private-reply window enforced automatically.
 DMs through it look like every other legitimate API call to Meta, which is the whole point.
 Start Creator Lane free if you want automation that doesn't add ban risk.
-Related reading: the legal-DM-automation breakdown and the 2026 shadowban check and fix.
+Related reading: what actually works when the appeal is denied, the false CSE-flag guide, India's Grievance Officer + GAC route, the recovery-services scam checklist, the legal-DM-automation breakdown, the 2026 shadowban check and fix, and — once you're back — how to rebuild the income side.